IBM/ibm-spectrum-scale-csi-driver/README.md

 To use this feature, perform the following steps after running the installer "spectrum-scale-driver.py":

-- Add new environment variable in `deploy/csi-plugin.yaml` under container "*- name: csi-spectrum-scale*", where name of the environment variable is Kubernetes node name and value is the Spectrum Scale node name.
+- Add new environment variable in `deploy/csi-plugin.yaml` under container "*- name: ibm-spectrum-scale-csi*", where name of the environment variable is Kubernetes node name and value is the Spectrum Scale node name.

   ```
   env: